Bristol's water recycling centre

 We will also step up our progress on ensuring the project offers further benefits to the city, including working with organisations like Severnet to explore associated economic opportunities, as well as potential regeneration and environmental enhancements in the area.

-Wessex Water’s ongoing engagement with local communities about the water recycling centre and expansion plans was enshrined with the formation of a new Community Liaison Group, featuring representatives from the company, the planning groups from Avonmouth, Shirehampton and Lawrence Weston and others.
+Our ongoing community engagement about the water recycling centre and expansion was enshrined with the formation of a new Community Liaison Group, featuring representatives from the company, the planning groups from Avonmouth, Shirehampton and Lawrence Weston, and others.

 This group first met in late 2022 and again in early 2023 and will continue to do so regularly, discussing how the water recycling centre operates, the progress of the expansion, how this impacts local communities and working together to find potential solutions.